C language, Programming

 Step 3: Change compiler suit in Dev C++

 Compiler suites combine the latest stable release of the GCC toolset and open-source MinGW runtime APIs to build an open-source alternative to Microsoft’s compiler.
-You must set the TDM – GCC version to the 4.9.2 32-bit release.
+You can set the TDM – GCC version to the latest stable release, which can be 12.1.0 [as of now].

 Step 4: Configure required linkers for graphics

 Configuring linkers is vital; this program will help link a program’s object modules into a single object file.
-For graphics.h setup, you will need these linkers to be set for the selected compiler suite, aka TDM - GCC 4.9.2 32-bit release.
+For graphics.h setup, you will need these linkers to be set for the selected compiler suite, aka the latest TDM - GCC release.

 Steps to configure graphics.h linkers:

-5. Then add these linkers in the input box – (just copy and paste this line)
+- Then add these linkers in the input box – (copy and paste this line)

 When complete, you are ready to use graphics.h header in your c or c++ programs.